LS4GAN/uvcgan4slats/README.md

 - `reco_a` and `reco_b`: cyclically reconstructed images.
   More precisely, let $G_{a \rightarrow b}$ be the translator from domain $b$ to domain $a$, and let $x$ be an image from domain $a$, then $G_{b \rightarrow a}G_{a \rightarrow b}(x)$ will be found in `reco_a`.

 We can use `./scripts/plot_comparisons.py` to compare pairs of images.
 Denote the result folder by `RESULT`, then we can run the following command to generate 20 plots comparing translations to the targets.
 The resulting image will be saved to the folder `./comp_images`.
 ```
-python ./scripts/plot_comparisons.py RESULT]/fake_b RESULT/real_b ./comp_images -n 20 --log --symmetric
+python ./scripts/plot_comparisons.py RESULT/fake_b RESULT/real_b \
+  ./comp_images -n 20 --log --symmetric
 ```
 We use `--log` here to plot in log scale and use `--symmetric` to indicate that the image values are symmetric around zero.
-(We need those two parameters for SLATS images, but it may not be case for other grayscale images.)
+We need those two parameters for SLATS images, but it may not be case for other grayscale images.
 Here are three samples produced by `./scripts/plot_comparisons.py` comparing the UVCGAN translation (on left) to the target (on right).
 <p align="center">
   <img src="https://github.com/LS4GAN/gallery/blob/main/uvcgan4slats/img_comparison/sample_62.png" width="30%" title="translation_vs_target_sample_62">
   <img src="https://github.com/LS4GAN/gallery/blob/main/uvcgan4slats/img_comparison/sample_34.png" width="30%" title="translation_vs_target_sample_34">